 Yes.
 Social Security will allow you to hire a new attorney representative at any time during your claim.
 However, it is a good idea to attempt to get the office staff of your former attorney representative to notify Social Security in writing the attorney has passed away.
 If that is impossible, your new attorney representative can handle it.

 Not necessarily.
-Most claims will be in active status and either pending a decision or waiting on a hearing with an Administrative Law Judge.
+Most social security disability claims will be in active status and either pending a decision or waiting on a hearing with an Administrative Law Judge.
 There are special situations where an appeal deadline is pending and was not filed within the 60-day deadline, due to the death of your attorney representative.
 If so, it is imperative you get a new attorney representative as soon as possible to file the appeal forms to get your claim back on track.

-No. If your hearing is already scheduled, it need not be rescheduled.
+No. If your social security disability hearing is already scheduled, it need not be rescheduled.
 An Administrative Law Judge will likely not reschedule your hearing unless you request it or your new disability attorney or Social Security Disability Representative requests it.
 The Administrative Law Judge knows that you have waited several months to obtain a hearing date and will always leave the option to postpone your hearing up to you.
 However, it may be a good idea to reschedule your hearing if it benefits your claim under some circumstances.
 For example.
-If your previous Social Security Attorney has failed to submit all the medical records or additional vocational information should be submitted.
+If your previous Social Security Disability Attorney has failed to submit all the medical records or additional vocational information should be submitted.

 No. The death of your disability representative, by itself, should not hurt your chances of winning your Social Security Disability Claim.
 However, the death of a representative is a ripe time for things falling through the cracks that may jeopardize your disability claim. all your medical records should be timely submitted well before your disability hearing.
 It is also important that any vocational reports and Residual Functional Capacity (“RFC”) forms be submitted well before your Social Security case hearing.
 It is a good idea, however, to get a new attorney representative soon so your claim file can be reviewed, and the proper documentation can be submitted to support your claim for disability.

-Social Security requires no specific forms from you.
-They will require your new attorney representative to file an SSA 1696 Appointment of Representative Form 16 by your new attorney representative.
+Social Security requires no specific forms directly from you.
+They will require your new attorney representative to file an SSA 1696 Appointment of Representative Form by your new attorney representative.
 It is also a good idea to get a letter from your former attorney’s office staff stating that your attorney representative has passed away.
 This letter can be submitted by you, your former attorney’s office staff or your new attorney representative.

 No. Your Social Security disability claim will remain active and all the medical records obtained by your attorney representative will remain in your Social Security disability file.
 However, it is your responsibility (if you choose not to immediately find a new attorney representative) to obtain and submit any new medical providers.
 If you obtain a new attorney representative, they will do this for you and you will not need to do anything.